 In a separate indictment, the grand jury charged Glodzik with unlawful possession of three firearms in August 2014, specifically, a shotgun and two rifles.
 According to the indictment, Glodzik was allegedly a convicted felon at the time, as a result of a previous conviction on a state charge of theft.
 On April 13, 2015, the government filed a plea agreement with one of the co-defendants, for Wilkes-Barre City police officer Tino Ninotti, which is subject to the approval of the court.

 The investigation was conducted jointly by the Federal Bureau of Investigation and the Pennsylvania State Police.

 Prosecution is assigned to Assistant United States Attorney Michelle L. Olshefski.

 Virginia G. Kunigonis

 Kunigonis began working as an administrative assistant for the Schuylkill County Conservation District in approximately 2002.
 Prior to that she worked in various capacities for Schuylkill County since 1986.
-No date has yet been scheduled for sentencing.

 James Short, Jr.